Jabser/TA-Custom-Search/README.md

 # TA Custom Search
 TA Custom Search is custom a homepage for your browser.
 It is specifically created for achievement hunters on [TrueAchievements](https://www.trueachievements.com/).

+Looking for TrueTrophies?
+That can be found [here](https://github.com/Jabser/TT-Custom-Search).

 ![cover](cover.png)